COVID Frequently Asked Questions

 Q. I did not receive my test results or I'm having trouble accessing my test results message.
 What should I do?

 A. Please check your Proofpoint spam filter to see if your results email was captured there.
-You can also email email@example.com for help.
+If not, please suggestions for how to contact each provider below:

 Q. Can the LAMP Test be used for travel clearance?